CMI-RewardBench: Evaluating Music Reward Models with Compositional Multimodal Instruction

 \section{Acknowledgement}

 Yinghao Ma is a research student at the UKRI Centre for Doctoral Training in Artificial Intelligence and Music, supported by UK Research and Innovation [grant number EP/S022694/1].
 Yinghao Ma also acknowledges the support of Google PhD Fellowship.
+Hewei Gao is a PhD student partially supported by alignAI, the alignAI Doctoral Network, funded by the European Union’s Marie Skłodowska-Curie Actions programme [grant number 101169473].
 We thank Termeh Taheri on suggestions on back-end development and Christos Plachouras on feedbacks on platform design.